SHORT TERM LOANS EXPLAINED

 CHARGES & DURATION OF LOAN

-The typical representative APR is 1734%.
-A representative example would be to borrow £50 for 30 days.
-The total charge for credit is £14.75.
-Interest is fixed at a rate of £14.75 per £50 loan.
-The Total Repayable is £64.75.
+The typical representative APR is 3257.5%.
+A representative example would be £320 borrowed for 28 days.
+Annual interest rate of 446.3% (fixed).
+Total amount repayable by one repayment is £419 (£96 interest and £3 transmission charge).
 Please see 'How much does it cost' for more details on costs and what you'll have to pay back.

 Our lenders understand there can be times when you are unable to repay your loan in full when it is due.
 If you find yourself in this situation the lenders will normally consider giving you an extension of the loan.
 However, before they do they will need to assess whether offering an extension will adversely affect your financial situation.
 The loan will not be automatically renewed unless specifically stipulated by the lender.
 You will need to discuss this with your lender as soon as you are aware that you will not be able to repay the loan.
 If they agree to roll your loan over, you will typically only be required to repay the interest.
 The original amount borrowed will be 'rolled over' into a new loan which you will need to repay when you next get paid.
 Extensions, partial payment and early payoff requests must normally be received at least three working days before you are due to repay the loan.